Take Care of Yourself During Challenging Times

 Faculty, staff and instructors play a critical role in supporting the wellbeing of our students.
 Here are tools and resources you can use to help students cope with challenging times.

-It’s also important to be mindful of your own wellbeing during this uncertain and stressful time.
-MIT offers you support options through the WorkLife Center, particularly MyLife Services, which includes resources outlined for support through the Ukraine crisis.
-These services are available to staff, faculty, postdocs, and their families in times of need.
+It’s also important to be mindful of your own wellbeing during these uncertain and stressful times.
+MIT offers you support options through the WorkLife Center, particularly MyLife Services, which is available to staff, faculty, postdocs, and their families in times of need.